Christian Collegian Network Self-Examination Quiz

-FORMAT OF A CHAT GROUP CHECK YOUR PROGRESS FELLOWSHIP: We are motivated by sharing struggles in mutual accountability.
+Format of an Accountability group CHECK YOUR PROGRESS FELLOWSHIP: We are motivated by sharing struggles in mutual accountability.
 Start the time together by going over the Accountability Questions with one another (45-60 minutes).

 ACT ON IT MINISTRY: We serve as we apply the truths of Scripture to living in love towards others day by day.
 Live out what the Lord impressed on you in the reading to apply it to your life and pass the truths on to others (5-10 minutes).
 TELL OTHERS

-EVANGELISM: We pray for those who need the Lord and reach out to them as we have opportunity.
+EVANGELISM: We pray for those who need the Lord and reach out to them as we have the opportunity.
 Close in a time of prayer.
 Pray for one another.
 Part of this time should be praying for lost friends, family, and acquaintances for whom the group has been praying throughout the week (5-10 minutes).